pedrogobira/project-euler-algorithms/README.md

-# project-euler-algorithms
+# Project Euler algorithms
-Algorithms for the Project Euler problems
+Algorithms for the Project Euler problems.